Best Camping Mattresses of 2026

 The Camp Dreamer is budget-friendly but doesn’t skimp on comfort.
 This pad is four inches off the ground for a lavish experience that caters to all sleeping positions, and the velvety surface material is easy to sleep on.
 This one’s warm, too.
 Its 6.6 R-value means you’ll stay toasty even when temperatures dip below freezing, so this REI model is perfect for spring, summer, fall and even mild winter conditions.

 The Camp Dreamer is also one of the most efficient self-inflating pads we tested.
-Our testing finds that it fills up in half the time of other models – about five minutes -whereas most mattresses on this list take 10 minutes or more.
+Our testing found that it fills up in half the time of other models – about five minutes -whereas most mattresses on this list take 10 minutes or more.
 As with most self-inflating options, open the valve, wait for the mattress to fill on its own, top it off with a couple of breaths or fills of the pump sack, and you’re ready for a siesta.

 The Camp Dreamer is heavier than many others on our list, but the carrying case is so well-designed that it’s among the most portable.
 It opens lengthwise, so the rolled-up mattress is easy to remove and pack up without a battle.
 We love when large mattresses are easy to carry, and two wide buckles, a massive closure flap, and a thick shoulder strap make this one as portable as they come.